pchristensenB/box-salesforce-uielements-demo/README.md

 Once you have downloaded the json config file with your private key run the below command from the scripts directory
 MAC: ./parse_box_config.py /path/to/your/config/json/file
 Windows: python parse_box_config.py /path/to/your/config/json/file
+(if you don't have 'openssl' installed you can check this article https://stackoverflow.com/questions/50625283/how-to-install-openssl-in-windows-10)

 This should output a correctly formatted private key in a file 'sfdc_box_config.json' in the scripts directory